Wutname1/SpartanUI/.github/ISSUE_TEMPLATE/Vanilla_bug_report.md

 ---
-name: Retail Bug Report
+name: Vanilla Bug Report
-about: Bug Report for issues when playing WoW's latest expansion
+about: Bug Report for issues when playing WoW Classic with no expansion
-title: "[Retail Bug Report]"
+title: "[Vanilla Bug Report]"
-labels: "bug, Retail"
+labels: "bug, Vanilla"
 assignees: Wutname1
 ---